Skip to content

 • being the center of attention

-These fantasies connect to universal needs for validation, affection, and affirmation.
+These fantasies reflect universal needs for validation, affection and emotional affirmation.

-These fantasies allow exploration of parts of the self that may be hidden or unexpressed in everyday life.
+These fantasies help people explore parts of identity that feel hidden or unexpressed in daily life.

 4. Watching or Being Watched